 In addition, there are other sources of help.
 Your pediatrician’s office is a great source for information sharing and networking among new parents.
 Neighborhood parks and playgrounds are ready-made meeting places.
 Local Y’s and community centers often offer various kinds of parenting events and information.

 Here at the Graduate Center, the Wellness Center offers Parenting workshops in the fall and spring semesters (see our Workshop page for the schedule).
 We are also available to meet with you individually if you feel it would be helpful to talk to a counselor about your concerns.
-Feel free to stop by the Wellness Center office, Room 6422 to fill out a Request for Services form.

 What is Procrastination?